drvasanthi/RTL-Synthesis-Workshop/README.md

 In the above logic circuit, the optimization leads to OR gate.

+**Verilog Code**

 <pre><code>
 module opt_check2 (input a , input b , output y);
 	assign y = a?1:b;
 endmodule
 </code></pre>

-The synthesis of the above design shows that, the 2:1 mux is replaced with an OR gate and hence results in an optimization.
+The `synthesis` of the above design shows that, the 2:1 mux is replaced with an OR gate and hence results in an optimization.

 ![image](https://user-images.githubusercontent.com/67214592/183256935-ff6ae038-f28e-47c2-8aa1-2ee33474bb23.png)